 First and second versions of the Colnago Arabesque frame.

-The early Colnago Arabesque frames were built using the same crimped tubes as the first and second versions of the Colnago Nuovo Mexico.
+The early Colnago Arabesque frames were built using crimped tubes similar to the Super Profil and the Colnago Nuovo Mexico.
 Read more about the first 2 versions of the Arabesque.

 The third version of the Colnago Arabesque frame.